nopnop2002/esp-idf-mpu6050-dmp/MPU6050_DMP6/README.md

 # MPU6050_DMP6
-Get Euler angles from MPU and display them in 3D.
+Get Euler angles from IMU using DMP.

 # Configuration